Hell Below/Stars Above

-Hell Below/Stars Above is the second studio album by the American alternative rock band Toadies, released on March 20, 2001, by Interscope Records.
-It is the first Toadies album to feature lead guitarist Clark Vogeler, who joined in 1996, and the band's first album in seven years following the release of their platinum-selling debut album Rubberneck (1994).
-It is the band's second attempt at recording a follow-up album to Rubberneck, following the rejection of their first attempt, Feeler, which was recorded in early 1998.
-In contrast to the Toadies' previous work, Hell Below/Stars Above featured a cleaner, less aggressive sound, and was more stylistically varied due to the album's differing song writing process, which saw all bandmembers contribute in contrast to being written solely by the band's frontman, Vaden Todd Lewis.
+Hell Below/Stars Above is the second studio album by American rock band Toadies, released on March 20, 2001 by Interscope Records.
+It is the first Toadies album to feature lead guitarist Clark Vogeler, who joined in 1996, and the band's final album with founding member and bassist Lisa Umbarger.
+The album was the Toadies' first in nearly seven years, and was their second attempt at recording a follow-up to their platinum-selling debut Rubberneck (1994); the band's first attempt, Feeler, had been rejected by Interscope in 1998.

+Hell Below/Stars Above was produced by Tom Rothrock and Rob Schnapf and was recorded at Sunset Sound Recorders in Los Angeles, California between January and March 2000.
+Disagreements with Interscope delayed the album's release for an entire year after its completion.
+Unlike earlier Toadies' releases, Hell Below/Stars Above was jointly written by all of the band's members instead of by frontman Vaden Todd Lewis only, resulting in it becoming more stylistically varied.
+The album's overall sound was influenced by 1970s rock music, and was cleaner and less aggressive than the grunge-informed Rubberneck.

 Hell Below/Stars Above received mixed reviews from critics and was a significant commercial failure upon release, with the album only reaching number 130 on the Billboard 200 chart and selling less than a tenth of Rubberneck's sales, primarily due to Interscope's complete lack of promotional support for the album.
-The album's poor performance led to growing tensions within the band, eventually culminating in the departure of founding bassist Lisa Umbarger from the band four months after the album's release and the dissolution of the band shortly thereafter, which lasted until 2006.
+Disillusioned with the album's failure, Umbarger quit the Toadies four months after its release, resulting in the group's disbandment in October 2001.
+It was the Toadies' last album prior to their reformation in 2006.